Fredybec/Adaptive-Personalized-RS-Benchmark/README.md

   ```
 * Follow the README inside the specific system folder for detailed instructions on dataset loading and training.

+### Note:
+A scripts folder contain a script to convert user_id and asin in Amazon dataset from String to integer.

 ## Acknowledgements

 Special thanks to the authors of **CoDBand**, **DVAR**, and **IEGN** for making their codes publicly available, which greatly facilitated this work.